Dawud210/mammogram-masses/README.md

 The data has been cleaned so that many rows contain missing data and identifiable outliers aswell as any erroneous data will be removed.
 I have used tuned hyperparameters for many techniques to achieve over 80 percent accuracy.
+To see my work click on Predicting whether a mammogram mass is benign or malignant jupyter notebook it might say something is wrong dont wprry just click on reload.